zakcali/open-router/README.md

 ## Features

 - Text-only or image+text prompts
-- Model selection dropdown (pick a vision model per request)
+- **External Model List**: Model selection dropdown is populated from `models-image.txt`, making it easy to customize.
-  - Default: `x-ai/grok-4-fast:free`
+- **Configurable System Prompt**: Edit the system instructions directly in the UI.
+The default prompt is loaded from `system-prompt-image.txt`.
-  - Also includes: `qwen/qwen2.5-vl-72b-instruct:free`, `meta-llama/llama-3.2-90b-vision-instruct`, `google/gemini-2.0-flash-exp:free`, `meta-llama/llama-4-maverick:free`
+- **Adjustable Max Tokens**: Control the maximum length of the model's response using a slider.
 - Automatic base64 encoding of uploaded images
 - Runs locally via Gradio UI
 - Status area shows which model handled your request
-- Uses `max_tokens=32768` by default
+- Downloadable responses

 ---